tekartik/sqflite/sqflite/doc/supported_types.md

 # Supported types

 The API offers a way to save a record as map of type `Map<String, dynamic>`.
-The map cannot be an arbitrary map:
+This map cannot be an arbitrary map:
 - Keys are column in a table (declared when creating the table)
 - Values are field values in the record of type `num`, `String` or `Uint8List`